Good reduction and cyclic covers: Introduction

+\begin{con} We follow the conventions of \cite{JLalg} concerning varieties, and rings of $S$-integers in number fields, etc.

 Concerning gerbes, we follow the (standard) conventions of the stacks project \cite[Tag~06QB]{stacks-project}.
-For the definition of an $G$-gerbe, for a sheaf of groups $G$, see \cite[3.2]{EHKV}.
+For the definition of a $G$-gerbe, for a sheaf of groups $G$, see \cite[3.2]{EHKV}.
 For a gerbe \emph{banded} by an abelian group scheme $G$ see \cite[12.2.2]{OlssonBook}.